medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

 |              25 |     4.5  |
 |              26 |     4.5  |
 |              27 |     5    |

+## Assessment of Missingness
+### NMAR Analysis:
+In the NMAR, I wanted to focus on the missingness of the rating in the recipe data frame.
+The missingness of this column could’ve happened for many reasons, but the handful that I could come up with are people making opinions about the recipe that don’t require a rating.
+Many are just explaining their concerns about the ingredients or the recipes that don’t need any rating, and the dataset shows they didn’t rate the recipe and could be given a 0.
+This means they skipped the rating part of the review, but to make it MAR, we could recommend to people who made the recipes since this would mean that the person thought the recipe was rated highly.

+#### Rating and Number of Ingredients
+Null Hypothesis (H0): The distribution of the number of ingredients in the recipes when the rating for the row is missing is the same when the ratings aren’t missing

+Alternative Hypothesis (H1): The distribution of the number of ingredients when the rating is missing differs from that of the number of ingredients when the rating is not.

+Observed Statistics: The Absolute difference between the columns of the number of ingredients and rating.

+<iframe src="assests/fig_mis.html" width=800 height=600 frameBorder=0></iframe>

+We’ll perform a permutation test to shuffle the number of ingredient columns to see the absolute difference of the missingness column.

+<iframe src="assests/fig_mis_2.html" width=800 height=600 frameBorder=0></iframe>

+After completing the permutation, we calculated the p-value, around 0.0, meaning it is under the threshold, and we rejected the null hypothesis.
+This means the column for the number of ingredients has nothing to do with the rating column, or in other words, the rating column is MAR since the rating depends on the number of ingredients.

+### Rating and Calories
+Null Hypothesis (H0): The distribution of the number of calories in the recipes when the rating for the row is missing is the same when the ratings aren’t missing

+Alternative Hypothesis (H1): The distribution of the number of calories when the rating is missing differs from that of the number of calories when the rating is not missing.

+Observed Statistics: The Absolute difference between the columns of the number of calories and rating.

+<iframe src="assests/fig_cal.html" width=800 height=600 frameBorder=0></iframe>

+We’ll perform a permutation test to shuffle the number of ingredient columns to see the absolute difference of the missingness column.

+<iframe src="assests/fig_cal_2.html" width=800 height=600 frameBorder=0></iframe>

+After completing the permutation, we calculated the p-value, around 0.0, meaning it is under the threshold, and we rejected the null hypothesis.
+This means the column for the number of calories has nothing to do with the rating column; in other words, the rating column is MAR since the rating depends on the number of calories.

 ## Hypothesis Testing
 The question that started this analysis was: Is there a correction between the number of ingredients in a dessert recipe and its rating within the dessert tags?